openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    | install_state       | booting                              |
    | install_state_info  | None                                 |

-Wait while the Controller-1 is configured and rebooted.
+Wait while the controller-1 is configured and rebooted.
 Up to 20 minutes may be required for a reboot, depending on hardware.
-When the reboot is complete, the Controller-1 is reported as Locked, Disabled, and Online.
+When the reboot is complete, the controller-1 is reported as locked, disabled, and online.

 *************************
-Listing Controller-1 Host
+Listing controller-1 host
 *************************

-Once Controller-1 has been installed, configured and rebooted, on Controller-0 list the hosts:
+Once controller-1 has been installed, configured and rebooted, on controller-0 list the hosts:

 ::